Salvethymus

 Salvethymus svetovidovi, also called the long-finned charr, is a species of salmonid fish.
-It is endemic to Elgygytgyn Lake in Chukotka, Far East of Russia, together with another species, the small-mouth char Salvelinus elgyticus.
-A third char species in the same lake is Salvelinus boganidae, the Boganid char.
+It is endemic to Elgygytgyn Lake in Chukotka, Far East of Russia, together with two other species, the small-mouth char Salvelinus elgyticus, and the Boganid char, Salvelinus boganidae.

 Taxonomy

 The long-finned char is a morphologically aberrant type of char; when scientifically first described in 1990, it was placed as the single species in Salvethymus, a new monotypic genus.
 It is closely related to the true chars in the genus Salvelinus and is phylogenetically placed within this genus; it is probably a sister lineage to the Arctic char (Salvelinus alpinus) complex.